 Whiting School of Engineering

 Many of the Whiting School departments offer bachelor’s/master’s (concurrent) degree programs, allowing a student to pursue a bachelor’s degree and a master’s degree at the same time.
-Every JHU student enrolled in a concurrent B.S./M.S.E. program will be awarded a Dean’s Master’s Fellowship, covering half their tuition, after they have completed four years at JHU.
+Every JHU student enrolled in a concurrent B.S./M.S.E. program will be awarded a Dean’s Master’s Fellowship, covering half their full-time tuition in semsters (not in intersession or summer terms or when in a part-time status), after they have completed four years at JHU.
 Check with your department to determine whether this option is available to you.

-The Whiting School requires that a student apply for and be enrolled in a combined student status no later than by the end of the first semester of their senior year, but individual departments may have earlier deadlines*.
+The Whiting School requires that an undergraduate student apply to a combined student status no later than by the end of the first semester of their senior year (typically a student’s 7th semester), or in other words, their second-to-last semester of undergraduate study), and to be admitted and enrolled by their graduate program no later than the start of their eighth/final undergraduate semester.
+Note that individual departments may have earlier deadlines*.
 JHU undergraduates interested in pursuing a WSE master’s degree concurrently should check with the prospective graduate program to determine its application deadline, application requirements and degree requirements for the concurrent degree program. *Any combined status enrollments received during the 8th/final semester of a student’s undergraduate degree will be returned to the department to be reprocessed as a new graduate student application and enrollment.
 NOTE: Whiting/Krieger School alumni who pursue a WSE master’s degree are granted many of the same benefits as those in the concurrent bachelor’s/master’s degree program (i.e., financial aid and the opportunity to double-count coursework, the latter is at the department’s discretion, however).

 Transcript and GPA